matrix-org/matrix-spec/content/client-server-api/modules/push.md

     The highest priority rules are user-configured overrides.

 1.  **Content-specific rules (`content`).**
-    These configure behaviour for (unencrypted) messages that match certain patterns.
+    These configure behaviour for messages that match certain patterns.
 Content rules take one parameter: `pattern`, that gives the [glob-style pattern](/appendices#glob-style-matching) to match against.
     The match is performed case-insensitively, and must match any substring of the `content.body` property which starts and ends at a word boundary.
 A word